How Airbnb makes work meaningful for its employees

 Levy pulled together all the teams that support the employee journey, from recruitment to becoming company alumni.
 He expanded the team and created a coherent whole greater than the sum of the parts.

-He started by adding specialisation, rewards, talent partners and talent programs.
+He started by adding specialization, rewards, talent partners and talent programs.
 “And then we added in things like food and facilities, safety and security,” he says.
 He also introduced ‘citizenship’ which allows employees 4 hours a month to volunteer in their local area – to give something back.

 Airbnb encourages learning, wants employees to be open-minded, flexible, collaborative, passionate, care about quality and bring their joy to work.
 They are expected to work hard, brainstorm and laugh a lot.
 Working in an environment like that helps make work more meaningful.